-Increase bus priority measures Yes buses 'freed' up can be redeployed to improve frequencies on other routes to grow patronage.
-Through TCF and future Rapid Bus Corridors Increase bus priority measures Yes Through TCF and future Rapid Bus Corridors Increase bus priority measures implement bus priority measures Increase demand responsive services Yes Solent FTZ Digital DRT project pilot Yes Use funding to expand the development of Consideration of bus rapid transit Rapid Bus Corridors and then a bus/light rail networks rapid transit network as part of the Southampton Mass Transit System Improvements to planning/integration with other mod Yes TCF delivering improved interchange at Southampton Central Station and in City Centre, development of Local Mobility Hubs, further interchanges at stations and ferry Integrate services with other transport terminals.
+1 buses 'freed' up can be redeployed to improve V 2 -2 frequencies on other routes to grow patronage.
+Increase bus priority measures Yes Through TCF and future Rapid Bus Corridors Increase demand reasonably convices Yes implement bus priority measures Increase demand responsive services Yes Solent FTZ Digital DRT project pilot Consideration of bus rapid transit res Use funding to expand the development of Rapid Bus Corridors and then a bus/light rail Consideration of bus rapid transit networks rapid transit network as part of the Southampton Herworks Mass Transit System Improvements to planning/integration with other modes Mass Hansi System improvements to planning/integration with Yes TCF delivering improved interchange at 163 Southampton Central Station and in City Centre, development of Local Mobility Hubs, further interchanges at stations and ferry Integrate services with other transport terminals.
 Continue to invest in real time modes information and safe waiting areas.
-BSIP will be integrated into other supporting LTP plans, including the Walking Plan, which is V. being developed.
-Yes Work together on a Southampton 'ident' and simple public transport maps show all public Simplify services transport modes.
+BSIP will be integrated into other supporting LTP plans, including the Walking Plan, which is being developed.
+Yes Work together on a Southampton 'ident' and Simplify services simple public transport maps show all public Simplify services transport modes.
 Coordinate timetable changes to twice a year.
 Yes A proposal to carry out a review of socially necessary services ensure that SCC supported services provide good value for money as well Review socially necessary services as identify any areas which are under-served.
-Any additional funding that is secured will be prioritised to share risk and enable Yes improvements to work towards commerciality Developing Rapid Bus Corridors and continued investment in quality and security of bus stops Invest in Superbus networks so they offer an attractive waiting environment and real time information - building on TCF.
-Improvements to fares and ticketing No The existing range of fares in Southampton are already among the lowest in England, offering good value for money for users.
-Continue to invest in Tap On, Tap Off/Capped Fares so that Lower Fares multi-journey and multi-modal journeys are not 25 Wol 1 aloo disadvantaged.
+Any additional funding that is secured will be prioritised to share risk and enable Vac improvements to work towards commerciality Yes Developing Rapid Bus Corridors and continued Invest in Superbus networks investment in quality and security of bus stops so they offer an attractive waiting environment • and real time information - building on TCF.
+Improvements to fares and ticketing and real time information - building on TCI. improvements to lares and ticketing No The existing range of fares in Southampton are 110 already among the lowest in England, offering good value for money for users.
+Continue to invest in Tap On, Tap Off/Capped Fares so that Lower Fares multi-journey and multi-modal journeys are not disadvantaged.
 Commitment to make fares value for money.
 Consistent child fares and a new Solent Young Persons discounted fares product.
-Yes The introduction of TOTO/Capped Fares will Simplify force help making paying for bus travel simpler and easier for customers.
-Those paying Simplify fares easier for customers.
+Yes The introduction of TOTO/Capped Fares will help making paying for bus travel simpler and Simplify fares easier for customers.
 Those paying cash/unable to use a bank card should not be disadvantaged with new products.
-Yes Further enhancements to Solent Go as the multi-modal multi-operator ticket but seek to Integrated ticketing between operators and transport remove/reduce the premium and further and transport integration through contactless/app based Maka impressanta ta kua naasa sa payments Make improvements to bus passenger experience Yes In recent years bus operators in Southampto have already invested heavily in their fleets to Invest in improved bus specifications make them a modern, clean and attractive offer (new vehicles, low floor, next stops, USB, WiFi).
+Integrated ticketing between operators Yes Further enhancements to Solent Go as the multi-modal multi-operator ticket but seek to and transport remove/reduce the premium and further · integration through contactless/app based Make improvements to have a second payments Make improvements to bus passenger exp In recent years has anarators in Couthameter Yes In recent years bus operators in Southampton have already invested heavily in their fleets to Invest in improved bus specifications make them a modern, clean and attractive offer (new vehicles, low floor, next stops, USB, WiFi).
+THOM ACHINES' IOM HOOL' HEYE STORS' ASD' MILL).